MachikaYamauchi/Bench_Bakery/README.md

   - 3 images for each product with carousel
   - Quantity section (Upcoming Feature)
   - Add to cart (Upcoming Feature)
+- Login to enter the admin page
+- Create admin page so that the bakery owners can add, update and delete a product onto the website
+- Sign out from the admin page (I add the sign out after the project finished.)
 - Responsive on all screen sizes so that shoppers can access the e-commerce webite from any gadget

 ### Marketing